landonma/datamanagement/datastorage-norm-edited.md

 Readme files are a flexible way of adding documentation to data files.
 Readme files are plain text files, that can be edited with any text editor, and can be placed in any directory where they are needed.
 Readme files work very well, for example, to document the folder structure for a particular project.
 They can be used to record any relevant information about a dataset, though.
 For more information see [Kristin Briney’s blog post on README.txt]( http://dataabinitio.com/?p=378).

 Here are some ideas of the kind of information that should be recorded for each dataset:
 *	General:
-o	Authors, collaborators, contacts, and people responsible for the dataset o	Context of the dataset: research project, abstract, hypotheses… o	Dates of creation, collection, dates when the dataset was updated… o	Software and other tools needed to access the data o	Methods used for the collection of the data, and quality control. o	Level of quality control that each data point has gone through. o	Standards that are being used o	File names of all the files in the dataset, and description of what they contain.
-File naming conventions used in the dataset. o	Acronyms and abbreviations used in the dataset. o	References useful to understand or interpret the dataset.
+	     * Authors, collaborators, contacts, and people responsible for the dataset
+	     * Context of the dataset: research project, abstract, hypotheses…
+	     * Dates of creation, collection, dates when the dataset was updated…
+	     * Software and other tools needed to access the data
+	     * Methods used for the collection of the data, and quality control.
+	     * Level of quality control that each data point has gone through.
+	     * Standards that are being used
+	     * File names of all the files in the dataset, and description of what they contain.
+File naming conventions used in the dataset.
+	     * Acronyms and abbreviations used in the dataset.
+	     * References useful to understand or interpret the dataset.
 *	For tabular data:
 o	Units
 o	Description of all column headers